 |What Is It?||LEASH is a token in the Shiba Inu ecosystem.
 Shiba Inu is commonly referred to as the ‘Dogecoin (DOGE) killer’ because of its enormous popularity.|

 Are Meme Coins Safe?

-Remember, meme coins are based on internet memes.
-And as such, they share many traits with them, including the potential for going viral and for becoming quickly outdated.
+Meme coins’ high supply and volatility make them more speculative than other cryptocurrencies.
+While Elon Musk (or some other celebrity) could tweet about Doge and send its value soaring tomorrow, it could just as easily fade away into obscurity.
+Remember, meme coins are based on Internet memes.
+As such, they share many traits with them, including the potential for going viral and for becoming quickly outdated.

-- Always ensure that a reputable third-party firm has audited the meme coin project
+- Always ensure that a reputable third-party firm has audited the meme coin project.

 - Be wary of any coin where developers hold most of the tokens.
-Ideally, no single person or organisation should control more than 5% of the token’s total supply
+Ideally, no single person or organisation should control more than 5% of the token’s total supply.

 Future Trends for Meme Coins

-More Businesses are Accepting Meme Coins as Currency
+More Businesses Are Accepting Meme Coins as Currency

 A New Wave: Utility Meme Coins